etler/rule/README.md

 If the data isn't there, it's just ignored

-  rule.build()
+    rule.render()

 Or choose how you want to react.

     '.data=' ->@content ? ''

 The data class element is replaced with an empty string.

     <div class="template">
     </div>

+You can render to a specific dom instance

+    rule.render {}, document.querySelectorAll('.container')

 Why
 ---
 With rule you can seperate your DOM from your mappings, from your data.
-With generic selectors you can change your DM structure, and keep the same mappings, or change the mappings for a new data type and keep the same structure.
+With generic selectors you can change your DOM structure, and keep the same mappings, or change the mappings for a new data type and keep the same structure.
 They are no longer tied together, and you can use them how you like.
 With coffeescript you can have succinct code, with infinite power.
 Just use it wisely.

 Rule Object methods
 -------------------
-**new Rule(rule):** create a new Rule based on the rule object given in.
+**new Rule(rule, [template]):** create a new Rule based on the rule object given in, and an optional template.
+The template must be either an HTMLElement, an array of HTMLElements, or a jQuery like object that supports a 'get' method that returns an array of HTMLElements

-**.build(data, [template]):** build an html element with the given data.
+**.render(data, [element]):** create an html element with the given data.
+If an optional element is given then apply modifications directly to it.
+The element parameter must meet the same type requirements of a template

-**.bind(template):** bind the rule to a jquery dom element to use as the template.

 Rule Static methods
 ---------------------
-**Rule.split(selector):** takes a rule selector string and splits it into an array of [selector, attribute, position].
+**Rule.split(selector):** takes a rule selector string in the format of [selector]?(@[attribute])?[-+<>=]? and splits it into an array of [selector, attribute, position].
+If one of the sections are not there it will be returned as undefined

 **Rule.parse(rule, data, selection):** takes the rule object binding and returns the data bound content based on its type.
+The return value will be either a Node object, a String, or an array of Node objects or Strings

 **Rule.add(content, selection, [attribute], [position]):** adds content to a selection or its attribute at the given position.
+The selection and any added siblings will be returned.

 Examples
 --------